tm-sol/slash-url/README.md

 ## Improvements

 - *url shortening* can be much improved using a standard RDBS instead of Mongo.
 The ID int could then be used to create the Base62 code which would be much shorter.
 - Current version does not check for duplicates in the DB.
 Checking to see if url was previously encoded would save.
+Example of how to code in Base62 here: https://stackoverflow.com/questions/1119722/base-62-conversion